energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 -------------------

-The aggregated EUD for different heating types and their decomposition into households, services and industry was retrieved from :cite:`plazas_nino_2023`, then adapted through the calibration process to match the CO2 emissions of Colombia in 2021.
+The aggregated EUD for different heating types and their decomposition into households, services and industry was retrieved from :cite:`plazas_nino_2023`, then adapted through the calibration process to match the CO\ :math:`_2` emissions of Colombia in 2021.
 Process heating and hot water are supposed to be fixed through time, unlike space heating which is spread over the year according to :math:`\%_{sh}`.
 We define process heat as the high temperature heat required in some industrial processes.
 This heat cannot be supplied by technologies such as heat pumps or thermal solar.